-Working hard certainly has its rewards: career promotion at work, recognition as a young business achiever, or accumulate a lifetime’s worth of wealth.
-While working hard is certainly encouraged, we might have a varying definition of what it is.
+Working hard certainly has its rewards: career promotion at work, recognition as a young business achiever, or accumulating a lifetime’s worth of wealth.
+While working hard is certainly encouraged, we might have varying definitions of what it is.
 Bronnie noted that this type of regret came from every male patient she nursed — females from an older generation were often homemakers than breadwinners.
-These patients expressed deep regrets spending so much of their lives surrounding their livelihood, perhaps leaving late from the workplace or spending weekends in the office.
+These patients expressed deep regrets about spending so much of their lives surrounding their livelihood, perhaps leaving late from the workplace or spending weekends in the office.

 This is not to encourage procrastination or develop a lifestyle of treating the job as a less serious endeavor.
 Not by a long shot.
 But instead, such regrets will teach us a lesson that besides our work, there are also other important aspects of life that we should also place a good deal of importance on.